Anne Bodenham

 Anne Bodenham (died 1653) was an English woman who was executed for witchcraft.

-Anne Bodenham was the assistant of John Lambe and worked as a cunning woman in Salisbury.
+Anne Bodenham was the assistant of John Lambe, who was killed while being accused of black magic in 1628.
+She worked as a cunning woman in Salisbury.

 She was accused of witchcraft by Anne Styles, who was charged with poison murder at the time.
 Anne Styles stated that Anne Bodenham had made a pact with Satan and had attempted to convince her to do the same.

 According to rumours at the time, she could summon demons and transform herself into a dog, lion, bear, wolf, or monkey.

 Anne Bodenham was examined for the Devil's mark.
-She was convincted as charged.
+She was convicted as charged.

 She was executed by hanging in Salisbury in 1653.

 Legacy

-Her case was the subject of the pamhplet treatise Bower, Edmond.
+Her case was the subject of the pamphlet treatise Bower, Edmond.
 Doctor Lamb Revived, or, Witchcraft Condemned in Anne Bodenham.
 London: 1653 as well as Doctor Lambs Darling.
 London: 1653.

-Henry More of Cambrigde examined the case carefully and presented it as a case of the existence of witchcraft in a book about witchcraft he published in 1655, which was given much authority in a time period when England experienced its last intense witch hunt.
+Henry More of Cambridge examined the case carefully and presented it as a case of the existence of witchcraft in a book about witchcraft he published in 1655, which was given much authority in a time period when England experienced its last intense witch hunt.